MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-advanced-example.md

 # Building an advanced sample extension

 It's required to submit tests with your extension in order to pass validation.
-This walkthrough builds an advanced sample extension, which is used as the foundation for writing a test, which you can read about in the [Testing the Advanced Sample Extension](devenv-extension-advanced-example-test.md) article.
+This walkthrough builds an advanced sample extension, which is used as the foundation for writing a test, which you can read about in the [Test the advanced sample extension](devenv-extension-advanced-example-test.md) article.
 If you're new to building extensions, we suggest that you get familiar with [Building your first sample extension that uses new objects and extension objects](devenv-extension-example.md).

 For information about submitting your app to AppSource, see [Checklist for Submitting Your App](devenv-checklist-submission.md).